netdsg/chessfana/README.md

 Place the <userame>_chessGames.json files in the same cgi-bin directory as chessfanaCgi.py.

 **Step #6**<br>
 Configure a chessfana data source by selecting the JSON data source type and pointing it at chessfanaCgi.py.
-For exampe:
+For example:
 URL :  http://<SERVER>/cgi-bin/chessfanaCgi.py

 **Step #6**<br>